CACDAR-Project/Ohtuprojekti-kesa2020/documentation/doxygen_tips.md

     doxygen

-The documentation files can be found in the documentation-folder.
+The documentation files can be found in the docs-folder.

 [Project in github](https://github.com/Konenako/Ohtuprojekti-kesa2020)